-The District's employment policy must provide each employee with the right to present grievances to the Board.
+A district's employment policy must provide each employee with the right to present grievances to the board.

-The policy may not restrict the ability of an employee to communicate directly with a member of the Board regarding a matter relating to the operation of the District, except that the policy may prohibit ex parte communication relating to:
+The policy may not restrict the ability of an employee to communicate directly with a member of the board regarding a matter relating to the operation of a district, except that the policy may prohibit ex parte communication relating to:

-- 1. A hearing under Education Code Chapter 21, Subchapter E (Term Contracts) or F (Hearing Examiners); and - 2.
-Another appeal or hearing in which ex parte communication would be inappropriate pending a final decision by the Board.
+1. A hearing under Education Code Chapter 21, Subchapter E (Term Contracts) or F (Hearing Examiners); and

+2. Another appeal or hearing in which ex parte communication would be inappropriate pending a final decision by the board.